Data-Augmented Contact Model for Rigid Body Simulation: Conclusion and Limitations

 When collecting the training data from the real world, an isolated distal part of the robot will be used to create the collisions with the surface.
 The range of collision impulses should cover that of the anticipated collisions during the operation of the full robot.
 Although the data collection can be conducted in isolation without involving the entire robot, the data-efficiency remains a major concern.
 Since the dimension of the input and output space is relatively low, it is possible to use other function approximators, such as support vector machines or Gaussian processes, which might be more data-efficient than neural networks.

-Finally, our current algorithm assumes that one of the objects is stationary, and does not handle simultaneous contacts of multiple bodies, which limits its usage in many manipulation tasks.
+Our current algorithm assumes that one of the objects is stationary, and does not handle simultaneous contacts of multiple bodies, which limits its usage in many manipulation tasks.
 As immediate future directions, we plan to extend Algorithm \ref{algo_single_body} to two moving bodies by including states of both objects as input.
+Finally, combining our method with learnable contact detectors could further increase expressiveness of the model.